How to Raise Money for Homeschool Costs

 Fortunately, there are a number of ways to save money on these supplies.
 Instead of buying new supplies, consider buying them secondhand or borrowing them from your local library.
 If neither of those options are available to you, you can research stores that offer discounts to homeschoolers.

 It’s important for all children to participate in extracurricular activities, but it’s especially meaningful for those who are homeschooled.
 Extracurriculars allow homeschooled children to explore their creativity, meet new friends, and discover their passions.
-Many popular extracurriculars include:
+Some popular extracurriculars include:

 - Competitive academics